Skip to main content

 Mar 19, 2026

-DALTON, GA (March 17, 2026) – When you talk about impactful schools in our community, it would be hard to find one school that does more for so many in our community – like the Northwest Georgia Collee and Career Academy does.
-NWGCCA serves students from all Whitfield County School System high schools to build skills for a career and successful life after graduation.
-In addition to the Career Academy, Phoenix High operates in the facility, the Compass Academy (for disabled students) and the Newcomers Language Learning program are housed there.
-Summer School sessions, Summer Camps, New Teacher Orientation/Onboarding for Whitfield County Schools, and professional development sessions are also hosted there.
+DALTON, GA (March 17, 2026) – When you talk about impactful schools in our community, it would be hard to find one school that serves more students and programs than the Northwest Georgia College and Career Academy (NWGCCA).
+NWGCCA serves students from all Whitfield County School System high schools, helping them build skills for a career and successful life after graduation.
+This facility also houses Phoenix High School, Compass Academy for students with disabilities, the Newcomers Language Learning Program and hosts summer school, camps, new-teacher onboarding and professional development for Whitfield County Schools.

 Following this morning’s announcement at the school, Georgia United’s community development representatives will meet with the school to begin setting priorities and planning everything from paint and flooring to comfortable and collaborative seating options.
-All facility upgrades to the space will be administered during summer break to ensure that regular instruction is not impacted.
-The media center is scheduled to be ready for students and faculty to use by the start of the 2026-2027 school year.
+All improvements will be completed during summer break to avoid disruption instruction.
+The refreshed media center is scheduled to open for students and staff at the start of the 2026-2027 school year.